 In South America, we have advanced our efforts and investments in local capacity building through specific training for current and upcoming local leaders.
-We also have advanced our investments in women’s economic empowerment programs, including “DreamBuilder: The Women’s Business Creator,” an online entrepreneurship skills training program that has now reached just over 17,000 women in Chile, Peru and the U.S. In 2016, via our partnership with Thunderbird School of Global Management and a network of 82 dedicated partners, we were able to increase the graduation rate to 11 percent, outpacing the (online learning) industry average of 4 percent for open enrollment courses.
-Evaluation of graduates a year or more after graduation indicated that 93 percent increased business sales, 46 percent hired additional employees and 76 percent paid themselves a salary versus only 22 percent who did so before participating in the program.
-As we work to increase the number of graduates, we are considering using a third party impact assessment to determine the program’s impact on women, their families and the revenue generated for community-level development.
+We also have advanced our investments in women’s economic empowerment programs, including DreamBuilder: The Women’s Business Creator – an online entrepreneurship skills training program that has reached over 17,000 women in Chile, Peru and the U.S. In 2018, via our partnership with Thunderbird School of Global Management and a network of 82-partners, the program achieved a graduation rate of 11 percent, outpacing the online learning industry average of 4 percent for open enrollment courses.
+An evaluation of graduates a year or more after program completion indicated that 93 percent increased business sales and 46 percent hired additional employees.
+A three-year longitudinal study conducted by Arizona State University’s Seidman Institute is underway to determine DreamBuilder’s impact on women, their families and the new revenue generated for community-level development.
 This program is another example of how we are collaborating to advance the SDGs, particularly SDG 4 (Quality Education), SDG 5 (Gender Equality) and SDG 8 (Decent Work and Economic Growth).